-Marjan Sterckx is associate professor of Art History at Ghent University, where she is programme chair and lectures on the histories of nineteenth-century art and of interior design.
-She heads the UGent-VUB research group The Inside Story: Art, Interior & Architecture 1750-1950 (ThIS), which she launched in 2016, and that yearly organizes the Studiedag Historisch Interieur en Design.
-Sterckx is co-editor of Brepols Publishers' new book series XIX.
-Studies in 19th-century Art and Visual culture, and the scholarly journal Tijdschrift voor Interieurgeschiedenis en Design.
-She is a board member of ESNA (European Society of Nineteenth-century Art) and advisory board member of the scholarly journals Nineteenth-Century Art Worldwide (NCAW) and Oud Holland.
+Marjan Sterckx is associate professor of Art History at Ghent University.
+She lectures on the histories of nineteenth-century art and of interior design.
+She is the founding chair of the UGent-VUB research group The Inside Story: Art, Interior & Architecture 1750-1950 (ThIS), that yearly organizes the Studiedag Historisch Interieur en Design.
+Sterckx is founding co-editor of Brepols Publishers' book series XIX.
+Studies in 19th-century Art and Visual culture, and co-editor of Tijdschrift voor Interieurgeschiedenis en Design.
+She is a board member of ESNA (European Society of Nineteenth-century Art) and advisory board member of Nineteenth-Century Art Worldwide (NCAW) and Oud Holland.

-Research interests: 19th-century art & art practice, 19th-century sculpture, women sculptors, sculpture & photography, monuments, art & gender, art & corporeality, art & the interior, interior painting, historic interiors, design history
+Research interests: 19th-century art & art practice, women sculptors, sculpture & photography, monuments, art & gender, art & corporeality, art & the interior, historic interiors, design history